djhshih/exercise-python/README.md

-The IMGT has standardized the amino acid position numbers for immunoglobulins (IG) and T cell receptor (TR) genes by carefully aligning the V, D, and J segments of these genes.
+The IMGT has standardized the amino acid position numbers for immunoglobulins (IG) and T cell receptor (TR) genes by carefully aligning the V and C domains of these genes.

 See the alignments for [TRAV][trav] as an example.
 Gaps are inserted as necessary to align the sequences, and they are